Minnesota Democratic–Farmer–Labor Party: Early years

-Modern
+Recent history

+Freeman was elected the state's first DFL governor in 1954.
+Important members of the party have included Humphrey and Walter Mondale, who each went on to be United States senators, vice presidents, and unsuccessful Democratic nominees for president; Eugene McCarthy, a U.S. senator who ran for the Democratic presidential nomination in 1968 as an anti-Vietnam War candidate; Paul Wellstone, a U.S. senator from 1991 to 2002 who became an icon of populist progressivism; Amy Klobuchar, a U.S. senator who ran for the Democratic nomination for president in 2020; Dean Phillips, a U.S. representative who ran for the Democratic nomination for president in 2024; and Tim Walz, two-term incumbent governor chosen as Kamala Harris' running mate in the 2024 presidential election.

+The DFL had varied success beginning in the late 1970s and through the late 2010s, in part due to the growth of single-issue splinter groups after reforms brought by the national party.

 Following the 2022 Minnesota elections, the DFL became the dominant party in the state, retaining every executive office, winning majorities in the state House and Senate, and re-electing all incumbent congressional representatives.
 With their newly elected trifecta, the DFL pursued a progressive agenda in their first legislative session.
 Governor Tim Walz described the session as "the most successful legislative session, certainly in many of our lifetimes and maybe in Minnesota history."
 The newly elected government passed large expansions in welfare programs and spending.
 Notable policies passed include the expansion of abortion rights, new programs to provide reproductive healthcare, protection of gender affirming care, the legalization of recreational cannabis, indexing education spending to inflation, investments in public transit, and paid sick leave for Minnesota workers.
 Former president Barack Obama praised the state government's actions, saying that "Minnesota has made progress on a whole host of issues – from protecting abortion rights and new gun safety measures to expanding access to the ballot and reducing child poverty.
 These laws will make a real difference in the lives of Minnesotans."
+The trifecta was broken with a split legislature following the 2024 Minnesota elections.